Virginia North: Life and career

-North began her brief film career with small parts in the Bulldog Drummond film Deadlier Than the Male (1967) and the Yul Brynner vehicle The Long Duel (1967).
+North began her film career with small parts in the Bulldog Drummond film Deadlier Than the Male (1967) and the Yul Brynner vehicle The Long Duel (1967).
 She returned to film two years later as Robot Number Nine in Some Girls Do (1969), the second in the Bulldog Drummond franchise, and as Olympe in two short scenes in the James Bond film On Her Majesty's Secret Service (1969).

 The 1969 Department S episode "The Mysterious Man in the Flying Machine" marked her only television appearance.

-Her last and perhaps best-known role was as Vincent Price's silent assistant, Vulnavia, in the horror comedy The Abominable Dr. Phibes (1971).
+Her last role was as Vincent Price's silent assistant, Vulnavia, in the horror comedy The Abominable Dr. Phibes (1971).

 Personal life

-In 1974, North married a wealthy industrialist Gordon White.
-Later that year, she gave birth to their only child, Lucas.
+In 1974, North married the industrialist Gordon White.

-When her husband was awarded a KBE in 1979 for services to British industry, becoming Sir Gordon White, Virginia White became Virginia, Lady White.
-She and White were divorced in 1991.
-She never remarried and died at her home in West Sussex, England, in June 2004, after a two-year battle with cancer.